mauriciomatsubara/mascara/public_html/wp-content/plugins/woo-payment-discounts/README.txt

 This is the first version of the plugin so you don't need any information about upgrade.

 == Changelog ==

+= 1.2.0 - 11-01-2020 =
+* Check compatibility with latest WordPress and WooCommerce
+* Validation added for nagative value.

 = 1.1.3 - 14-03-2019 =
 * Minor Code format changes